eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 After **2 days**, they started **feeling better** simultaneously and almost miraculously.
 After 7 days, 4 out of 6 were out of ICU.
 After 21 days, one man was still in ICU.
 After 4 months, this man sadly had **part of his fingers and toes amputated**.
 It is thought that because they had no bad cells (cancer), their good cells were eaten away.

-What came in the investigations after, included **praise to the NHS** and Northwick Park Hospital.
+What came in the investigations after included **praise to the NHS** and Northwick Park Hospital.
 The fact that the trial was done in a major hospital with an ICU, gave them a much better chance of survival.
 The study was criticised for administering the study drug 10 times quicker into the bloodstream of the 6 humans than into monkeys during earlier animal trials, even though the men effectively got a much smaller volume.

 An independent report made 22 recommendations to improve the safety of first-in-man studies internationally.
 Some of these have been implemented in the whole of Europe.